mjleinon/som/README.md

 # som
-A humble version of self organizing map
+A humble implementation of self organizing map